-Applications for graduation are available in Student Services located in Building 1.
-(Visit www.unt.edu/unt-dallas/viewbook/grad/apply.htm for degree application deadlines.)
+Applications for graduation are available in Academic Advising located in Building 1.
+(Visit http://dallas.unt.edu/registrar for degree application deadlines.)

 Degree applications are accepted only from undergraduate students who have a minimum overall C average.
 See "General University Requirements" in the Academics section of this catalog for grade point calculation details.
 Before applying, the student also must remove grades of I in required courses necessary for graduation if these courses increase the term/semester load beyond the maximum permitted.